Tycroes: History

 A field belonging to the farm was called Ynys y Capel and, according to tradition, a chapel had once stood there; another tradition states that a 'tunnel' connected the mansion to Carreg Cennen Castle.
 It is also rumoured that Oliver Cromwell rested there during his campaign in the principality during the Second English Civil War in Wales.

 Today Plas Mawr has now been restored and is the family home of the Wiley and Waters family.

 The other property is Erw Wasted located three-quarters of a mile from Plas Mawr.
 This was the home of the Price family from the 17th century.
 Francis Price was the High Sheriff in 1723.
 Later in the 18th century the price family moved to Plas Newydd in Llanedy.

 The village owes its existence to the development of the coal mining industry during the 19th century.
 A few shallow shafts and drift was constructed to the rear of Bethesda Chapel at Mynydd Bach.
 Mynydd Bach was the former name for the village or hamlet.
 A tramway ran from the mine along Pontardulais road, part of Tycroes road and Heol Brown to the Brown Colliery at Waun y Wernos beyond Heol Brown and then to the sidings of the old Wernos Colliery.

 The placename "Tycroes" is derived from the cottage or house (Ty) that stood at the crossroads, which is now the village square.
 In 1900 the village consisted of less than 100 homes but today there are about 800.
 The population at the turn of the century was approximately 400 and today is 2,122.

 Since 1965 and especially during the house building boom of the early 70s, housing development erupted spreading its wings in all directions and this changed the face of the village.
 Frontage development took place along the existing roads and private housing estates at Penygarn Road, Pontardulais Road and the lower end of Tycroes Road.
 This trend reflects Tycroes's attractive situation.

-The Brynhafod area reminds us of the connection with Canada.
-A Canadian maple tree grows at the bottom of the garden of 'Fernhill' (on Ammanford Road) where in previous years the Parry family once lived and some members of the family emigrated to Canada at the beginning of the 20th century and became a prominent family in Hamilton City, Ontario.

 Mining is no longer a major source of employment.
 Local employment opportunities are varied and limited but is improving with the continued extension of factory units at nearby Capel Hendre and Cross Hands Industrial estates.